Competency-based training (CBT) is the most potent form of employee training. You’ll find out how as you proceed through this post.

 Based on both internal and external evaluations, the chief complaint was a lack of cohesive training.

-Solution: GLSI explored 15 different LMSs and ultimately chose a competency training software where it found the pre‑built management training courses phenomenal.
+Solution: GLSI explored 15 different LMS and ultimately chose a competency training software where it found the pre‑built management training courses phenomenal.
 The company put together a management training program basically using all the pre‑built courses.

 GLS also used the pre-employment quizzes to assess customer serviceability and critical thinking ability.